seL4/docs/Contributing_to_upstream_seL4_projects.md

 The story is different for most user-level code.
-While we are working on verifying some of this, and are likely to adopt a similar model as for the kernel for such components, most user-level code is '''not likely to be verified in the foreseeable future'''.
+While we are working on verifying some of this, and are likely to adopt a similar model as for the kernel for such components, most user-level code is **not likely to be verified in the foreseeable future**.
 Many of the user-level components are suitable for a truly open development model, and we will be happy to hand control to a suitable external maintainer for many of those.
 Our priority is on building an ecosystem and easing deployment of